 BOOST should always be turned off.
 For an in-depth look as to why, see my BOOST Force Feedback Analysis.

-In Game Options > Settings > Controls, Vibration & Force Feedback > Control & Calibration Schemes > Thrustmaster TMX / T150 > Calibration:
+In Game Options > Settings > Controls, Vibration & Force Feedback > Thrustmaster TMX / T150 > Calibration:

-Most importantly, you need to set the Steering Saturation value correctly.
-While the name is vague, what this actually controls is the maximum steering angle.
-To set this for your wheel, turn the wheel 180° to the left and raise the Steering Saturation until the Steering value at the bottom of the screen is 100.
+The steering angle is controlled by the Steering Saturation and Steering Linearity settings.
+To get a 360° rotation angle, turn the wheel 180° to the left and raise the Steering Saturation until the turn angle at the bottom of the screen is 100.

-In Game Options > Settings > Controls, Vibration & Force Feedback > Control & Calibration Schemes > Thrustmaster TMX / T150 > Vibration & Force Feedback:
+In Game Options > Settings > Controls, Vibration & Force Feedback > Thrustmaster TMX / T150 > Vibration & Force Feedback:

 Vibration & Force Feedback Strength is the overall strength of the force feedback.
 Raising it too much starts to overwhelm the wheel, making the wheel feel heavy and lifeless.
 I find the range of 45-50 works best.